 As companies and organizations design for the larger user experience, it’s important to consider a user’s path or journey as they complete an activity.
 Many times, users complete activities across more than one channel over a period of hours, days, or even weeks.
 Allowing users to continue their task from any device will differentiate companies from those that provide a clunky and disjointed experience.

 In addition to being seamless, cross-channel experiences must be consistent, available and optimized for the channel.
-Our full day course on Cross-Platform UX covers these recommended characteristics in depth.
+Our full day course on Scaling User Interfaces covers these recommended characteristics further.